Lufunonyadzani/-AWS_re-Start-Labs/new.md

 # AWS re/Start Portfolio – README

 ## Introduction About Me
 My name is Lufuno Nyadzani.
 I hold a Diploma in Information Technology with a strong focus on Networking, Security, Cloud Computing, and Java programming.
 This qualification gave me a solid foundation in both theoretical and practical IT skills, especially in understanding how networks operate, how systems are secured, how cloud platforms function, and how software applications are developed.
-My career goal is to become a Cloud Practitioner or Cloud Support Engineer and to work professionally with AWS services while continuously growing my technical expertise.
+My career goal is to become a Cloud Support Engineer and to work professionally with AWS services while continuously growing my technical expertise.

 ---